Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsection{Analysis of the P-R Curve of Fire Source Detection}

 The Precision-Recall (P-R) Curve plots Recall on the x-axis and Precision on the y-axis, with each point corresponding to a different confidence threshold, forming a continuous curve.
 We generate P-R Curves for the Medium versions of various models and report fire source detection performance (mAP@50) for two classes: fire and smoke, as well as the overall performance across all classes, as illustrated in Fig.~\ref{fig:prcurve}.

 Among the models, YOLOv8+ResCBAM-M achieves the highest performance in detecting the ``fire'' class, with a mAP@50 of 70.5\%, while YOLOv8+ECA-M performs best in detecting the ``smoke'' class, reaching a mAP@50 of 63.3\%.
 In addition, all P-R Curves exhibit a steep drop, indicating a significant decline in Precision at high Recall levels.
-Compared to fire detection, the performance on smoke detection remains relatively lower, which still has potential to be improved.
+Compared to fire detection, the performance on smoke detection remains relatively lower, which suggests significant potential for improvement.